-• Students will use collaborative group work, hands-on activities, manipulatives, and technology to gain an understanding of algebraic concepts and the knowledge required for Algebra 1.
+- Students will use collaborative group work, hands-on activities, manipulatives, and technology to gain an understanding of algebraic concepts and the knowledge required for Algebra 1. - This course does not fulfill the New Jersey graduation math requirements.

-Course # Course Name Grade Recommendations Credits 305 CP Algebra 1 9,10 Completion of Grade 8 Pre-Algebra or a grade less than 77 in Grade 8 Algebra.
+Course # Course Name Grade Recommendations Credits 305 CP Algebra 1 9,10 Completion of Grade 8 Pre-Algebra.
 5